mcmikecreations/mcmikecreations.github.io/static/_projects/data-viz/hikes/markdown/2025-04-04-pedra_rija.md

-As soon as I and Serhii landed at the Madeira airport, we immediately took a taxi and drove to Pico do Areeiro.
+As soon as I and Serhii landed at the Madeira airport, we immediately took a taxi and drove to Pico do Areeiro (1818 m).
 The taxi driver was really confused where we were headed to, but we managed to convince him to drive us to the specified location without asking further questions.
 Upon arrival, we walked around the area, explored the souvenir shops, and went on to start the hike.